randyqx/rpki/xenial-ca.md

-I browsed to [RIPE's provisioning page](https://my.ripe.net/#/provisioning/non-hosted), uploaded my identity /root/CA- data/RGnet.identity.xml and received back issuer-identity-20160513.xml
+I browsed to [RIPE's provisioning page](https://my.ripe.net/#/provisioning/non-hosted), uploaded my identity from `create_identity`, /root/CA-data/RGnet.identity.xml, and received back issuer-identity-20160513.xml

-I used that file to configure my server's view of its parent
+We use that file to configure our server's view of its parent

     # rpkic configure_parent issuer-identity-20160513.xml
     Parent calls itself '3336711f-25e1-4b5c-9748-e6c58bef82a5', we call it '3336711f-25e1-4b5c-9748-e6c58bef82a5'